Efficient Joint Estimation of Tracer Distribution and Background Signals in Magnetic Particle Imaging using a Dictionary Approach: Results

 \subsection{Parameter Optimization}

 After analyzing the singular values we next consider the reconstruction results for the static phantom experiment and investigate the influence of the parameters $\beta$ and $Q$ on the image quality.
 The analysis is performed for a single frame ($l=121$) at the end of the measurement, when the background has already drifted considerably compared to the initial background frame $\zb b^\text{est}$.
-We only show the parameter optimization results for the data where the excitation frequency is included since the findings are representative for the case where the excitation frequency was excluded.
+We only show the parameter optimization results for the data where the excitation frequency is included since the findings are similar for the case where the excitation frequency was excluded.

 Reconstruction results for a subset of parameters are shown in Fig.~\ref{fig:RecoParamOptim}.
 In the images one can see that for large $\beta$ strong background artifacts are present.
-In fact, for $\beta_1$ the influence of the background estimation term is negligible such that the image looks the same as the one obtained with static background subtraction.
+In fact, for $\beta_1$ the influence of the background estimation term is very small and thus the image looks very similar to the one obtained with static background subtraction, which is shown in the forth column and first row in the lower part of Fig.~\ref{fig:RecoStatic1}.
 When decreasing $\beta$ the deviation from the initial background estimate $\zb b_\text{est}$ have a smaller cost in the optimization functional \eqref{Eq:RecoBGNaiv1} and in turn a more accurate background signal is estimated, which can be inferred from the reduced artifact level in the images.
 When decreasing $\beta$ even further one can see that at some point the spatial resolution of the reconstructed dot decreases up to the point that the entire signal vanishes.
 All these observations can also be verified in the quantitative measures shown in Fig.~\ref{fig:ParamOptim}.
 Here, one additionally sees that the reconstructed iron mass remains in a similar range as the true iron mass until a certain value of $\beta$ after which the iron mass is underestimated.

 When taking a look at the influence of $Q$ one can first observe that the asymptotic behavior for $\beta$ is similar for different $Q$.
 But the effect that the particle distribution vanishes happens the earlier the larger the dictionary $Q$ is.
 In the images shown in Fig.~\ref{fig:RecoParamOptim} one can see an artifact remaining for $Q=1$ and most of the $\beta$ values.
 This artifact is removed when either taking a very small value for $\beta$ or when increasing $Q$ to 2.